Working with Documents

 1. Click Unlock.

 The Export Device should now open in the file manager.
-If there are still files on the Export Device from your last copy operation, securely delete them now.
+If there are still files on the Export Device from your last copy operation, delete them by moving them to the Trash, and then selecting Empty Trash.

 Copy the file or files you want to access on your everyday workstation to the Export Device using the file manager.